To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible they sign the first offer they get.

 Let’s say your salary is $50,000 a year.
 If you only work 40 hours a week, you’ll earn about $24 per hour.
 If you often stay late without overtime pay, your hourly earnings will drop.

-This kind of schedule is common for some jobs, and in some cases they are compensated for it with a bigger base pay or more vacation days.
+This kind of schedule is common for some jobs, and in some cases employees are compensated for it with a bigger base salary or more vacation days.
 Is that the case with your new job?

 Your future boss may not tell you the whole truth, so as not to scare you off from accepting the job.
 So try to ask your future colleagues as well.